-- (a) In general. - (1) Except as provided in this section.
-To obtain a development bonus under this division, a qualifying development must meet the requirements of this section, where applicable. - (2) Except as provided in this section, the board of adjustment may not grant a variance or special exception to the standards in this section. - (3) A Type 3 development may deviate from this section, subject to the following conditions: - (A) The planned development district conditions must require that a development plan be submitted, approved, and added to the conditions prior to issuance of a building permit. - (B) The planned development district conditions must require that a landscape plan be submitted, approved, and added to the conditions prior to issuance of a building permit. - (C) A development plan, landscape plan, or any other plans required by the planned development conditions in accordance with this subsection must be reviewed in accordance with the standards in this section.
-A development plan, landscape plan, or any other plan required by this section must meet or exceed the standards in this section. - (b) Yard, lot, and space standards. - (1) Encroachments.
-The following additional items are permitted to be located within the required front, side, and rear yards: - (A) Seat walls, retaining walls, stoops, porches, steps, unenclosed balconies, ramps, handrails, safety railings, and benches all not exceeding four feet in height and extending a maximum of five feet into the required minimum yards. - (B) Landscape planters. - (C) Sculptures. - (D) Awnings - (2) Front yard fences.
-A maximum four-foot-high fence is allowed in a front yard.
-A maximum four-foot-high handrail may be located on retaining walls in a front yard.
+- (a) In general. - (1) Except as provided in this section, T_to obtain a development bonus under this division, a qualifying development must meet the requirements of this section, where applicable. - (2) Except as provided in this section, the board of adjustment may not grant a variance or special exception to the standards in this section. - (3) Type 3 development may deviate from this section, subject to the following conditions:

+(A) The planned development district conditions must require that a development plan be submitted, approved, and added to the conditions prior to issuance of a building permit. - (B) The planned development district conditions must require that a landscape plan be submitted, approved, and added to the conditions prior to issuance of a building permit. - (C) A development plan, landscape plan, or any other plans required by the planned development conditions in accordance with this subsection must be reviewed in accordance with the standards in this section.
+A development plan, landscape plan, or any other plan required by this section must meet or exceed the standards in this section. - (3) At the discretion of the director, historic properties or buildings may be exempt from portions of the requirements of this section.
+Except if the legacy building is destroyed by the intentional act of the owner or the owner's agent, a person may use the bonuses provided in this division to renovate, remodel, repair, rebuild, or enlarge a legacy building if the work does not cause the legacy building to become more nonconforming as to the requirements in Sec.
+51A-4.1107 and the applicable zoning district.